CRD716/SCPSLAutosplitter/README.md

 Split hotkey: F7 </br>
 Reset hotkey: F6 </br>

-You may want to set the start time to ~a quarter of a second as it takes a small amount of time by default for the program to check if you've started.
+You may want to set the start time to 0.5s as it takes a small amount of time by default for the program to check if you've started.

 Run the .py file